Facing driver shortage, Albany to rely more on contractors for snow removal - NewsBreak

 Facing driver shortage, Albany to rely more on contractors for snow removal

 Frank Zeoli is Albany’s Department of General Services Deputy Commissioner.
-His agency is right now facing a shortage of plow drivers- 24 of them.
+His agency is currently facing a shortage of plow drivers — 24 of them.

 But his department is not alone.
 Other municipalities are also seeking drivers.
 The NYS Department of Transportation is even posting hiring videos on social media.

-He says the city does offers free training for employees to obtain a CDL. jobs@Albanyny.gov
+He says the city does offers free training for employees to obtain a CDL.
+Learn more by emailing jobs@Albanyny.gov .

 For the latest news, weather, sports, and streaming video, head to NEWS10 ABC.